PeterZerlauth/Tc3_Event/README.md

 # Tc3_Event

 **Tc3_Event** is a lightweight and efficient event logging framework for TwinCAT 3 automation projects.
 It provides structured logging capabilities through reusable Function Blocks, enabling clear visibility of system events, seamless HMI display integration, and reliable file logging.
 Built for developer productivity and high performance, it helps you maintain clarity and control in complex automation applications.
+With automated ID generation, parameterized messages, and consistent formatting, Tc3_Event removes error-prone manual steps and accelerates development cycles by **30–50%**.

 ---